plotly/jupyterlab-dash/README.md

 First, install the Python package using either pip...

 ```
-$ pip install jupyterlab-dash==0.1.0a2
+$ pip install "jupyterlab>=1.0" jupyterlab-dash==0.1.0a3
 ```

 or conda (but not both!).

 ```
-$ conda install -c plotly jupyterlab-dash=0.1.0a2
+$ conda install -c plotly -c defaults -c conda-forge "jupyterlab>=1.0" jupyterlab-dash=0.1.0a3
 ```

-Then, install the JupyterLab extension. v6.17.1 of node works to install `jupyterlab-dash@0.1.0-alpha.2` and node 8.x.x or 10+ should also work.
+Then, install the JupyterLab extension. v6.17.1 of node works, and node 8.x.x or 10+ should also work.
 ```
-$ jupyter labextension install jupyterlab-dash@0.1.0-alpha.2
+$ jupyter labextension install jupyterlab-dash@0.1.0-alpha.3
 ```

 ## Development Installation